Jean Gérardy: Instruments

 Gerardy owned a 1710 Stradivarius cello, which had not been played in 80 years when he purchased it from Lord Norton; in 1923 it was valued at £10,000.
 He had a replica made by Hart and Son of London, for use while at sea.

+He also owned a 1754 Guadagnini, currently owned by Carter Brey.

 Family

 Gerardy married Amelia McQuade at St James's, Manchester Square, London on 8 October 1907.
 Amelia was a daughter of Cecily McQuade, née King, and Harry McQuade of Potts Point, hence a granddaughter of William McQuade, one-time owner of Her Majesty's Theatre, Sydney.

 A sister, Theresa Gerardy, was a fine pianist.